-My name is Luciano O. Monteiro, and I'm a translator and editor.
-I am a Qualified Member of the Institute of Translation and Interpreting (ITI) in the United Kingdom, specialising in football translations, and also a Corresponding Member of the American Translators Association (ATA).
+My name is Luciano O. Monteiro, and I'm a professional translator and copywriter.
+I am a Qualified Member of the Institute of Translation and Interpreting (ITI) in the United Kingdom, specialising in advertising, marketing and journalism, and also a Corresponding Member of the American Translators Association (ATA).

-Currently I provide freelance translation and editing services mostly regarding football and other sports, but also in different areas such as politics, economics, world affairs, tourism, marketing and game localisation.
+Currently I provide freelance translation, editing and copywriting services mostly regarding football and other sports, but also in different areas such as travel, tourism, finance, business and consumer electronics.

 On the Pitch